Chapter 15:

 Sharzin watched as the automatons began to spark.
 The once-green crystals in the eye sockets turned red as the beautiful music transformed into a discordant cacophony of clanging instruments and screams.

 Ohh, that’s not good.
-Sharzin thought, disappearing back into the shadows.
+Sharzin thought from her shadows, disappearing deeper into the darkness and away from the looming threat.

-Looking to get some distance, she rushed down a side alley, away from the combat, before spotting something curious.
-With a double-take, she watched as the same white-haired boy returned once again for a beating.
+Looking to get some distance, she rushed down a side passage, away from the combat, before spotting something curious.
+With a double-take, she watched as the same white-haired boy had once again returned for a beating.

-Without hesitation, the boy engaged in combat with a group of creatures that were well outside of his capabilities.
+Without hesitation, the student engaged in combat with a group of creatures outside of his capabilities to handle alone.
 And, while Sharzin knew that, it was apparent that he didn’t.
-So, she readied herself to assist if he needed it, but that was before Aesandoral burst forward like a hero, changing everything.
+So, as had become her private mission, she readied herself to assist if he needed it.
+But that was before Aesandoral burst forward like a hero, changing everything.

 Crap!
 Sharzin thought, taking up a position behind a box.